 Research

-He has spent more than 25 years developing and applying numerical models of atmospheric processes over a range of scales from urban to global, and has published more than 130 refereed journal papers.
+He has 30 years experience in developing and applying numerical models of atmospheric processes over a range of scales from urban to global, and has published more than 130 refereed journal papers.
 His recent research in atmospheric sciences has focussed on:

-• Indirect climate impacts of short-lived gases such as NOx and CO through their influence over tropospheric chemistry.
+- Indirect climate impacts of short-lived gases such as NOx and CO through their influence over tropospheric chemistry.
 This has involved contributing to three IPCC climate assessment reports (2001, 2007, 2013).
+A new focus is on the atmospheric and climate impacts of hydrogen usage for the EU-funded HYDRA project.

-• Atmosphere-biosphere interactions and the role of atmospheric chemistry in the Earth System.
-Recent research has focussed on the impacts of biofuel cultivation on human mortality and crop yields in Europe, and on ozone dry deposition processes under the NERC Atmospheric Chemistry in the Earth System (ACITES) network.
+- Atmosphere-biosphere interactions and the role of atmospheric chemistry in the Earth System.
+Recent research focussed on the impacts of biofuel cultivation on human mortality and crop yields in Europe, and on ozone dry deposition processes under the NERC Atmospheric Chemistry in the Earth System (ACITES) network.

-• Processes controlling surface ozone and air quality over East Asia.
-This builds on almost 10 years experience working in the US and Japan and includees ongoing collaboration with the Chinese Academy of Sciences in Beijing on air quality, contributions to the APHH-Beijing and APHH-Delhi programmes, and the new COP-AQ project on Net Zero and Air Quality.
+- Processes controlling surface ozone and air quality over East Asia.
+This builds on 10 years experience working in the US and Japan and includes ongoing collaboration with the Chinese Academy of Sciences in Beijing on air quality, contributions to the APHH-Beijing and APHH-Delhi programmes, and the COP-AQ project on Net Zero and Air Quality.

 Oliver is a Fellow of the Royal Meteorological Society, and was a member of council 2010-2013.
 He serves as a Core Panel Member of the NERC Peer Review College.
 He is a former editor of Scientific Online Letters on the Atmosphere, a journal of the Meteorological Society of Japan, and Atmospheric Science Letters, a journal of the Royal Meteorological Society.